Daily Duluth is a daily 5-minute newsletter highlighting local news in Duluth

 OUR MISSION

-Our mission is to make local news more accessible and highlight extraordinary people in our community.
+Our mission is to make local news more accessible and highlight extraordinary people across the Duluth community.

 We help people in Duluth save time finding the news that matters most to them: local news in Duluth, about Duluth, curated especially for you on a daily basis—all for free.